DevExpress-Examples/blazor-dxrichedit-spell-check/README.md

 Set the [CheckSpelling](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.DxRichEdit.CheckSpelling) property to `true` to enable the spell check feature.
 Use the [DocumentCulture](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.DxRichEdit.DocumentCulture) property to specify the [culture name](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.name?view=net-6.0) for an open document.
 An empty property value corresponds to an invariant culture.

 The Rich Text Editor uses all dictionaries to check spelling when the `DocumentCulture` property corresponds to an invariant culture.
 Otherwise, the Rich Text Editor uses only the dictionaries whose [culture](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.SpellCheck.DictionaryBase.Culture) is invariant or matches the document's culture.
-Update the document culture each time a new document is opened.
+You need to update the document culture each time a new document is opened.

 ## Files to Review